The Cat and the Canary (1927 film)

-The Cat and the Canary is a 1927 American silent comedy horror film directed by the German Expressionist filmmaker Paul Leni.
+The Cat and the Canary is a 1927 American silent comedy horror film directed by Paul Leni.
 An adaptation of John Willard's 1922 black-comedy play of the same name, the film stars Laura La Plante as Annabelle West, Forrest Stanley as Charlie Wilder, and Creighton Hale as Paul Jones.
 The plot revolves around the death of Cyrus West, who is Annabelle, Charlie, and Paul's uncle, and the reading of his will twenty years later.
-Annabelle inherits her uncle's fortune, but when she and her family spend the night in his haunted mansion, they are stalked by a mysterious figure.
-Meanwhile, a lunatic mainly known as the Cat escapes from an asylum and hides in the mansion.
+Annabelle is revealed as the heir, but she and the other guests must still face a night in his haunted mansion.
+The plot thickens when they are informed that a lunatic known as the Cat has escaped from an asylum and is hiding in the house.

 The film is part of the genre of comedy horror films inspired by 1920s Broadway stage plays.
 Leni's adaptation of Willard's play blended expressionism with humor, a style for which Leni was notable and recognized by critics as unique.
 His directing style made The Cat and the Canary influential in the "old dark house" genre of films popular from the 1930s through the 1950s.
 The film was one of Universal's early horror productions and is considered "the cornerstone of Universal's school of horror".
 The play has been filmed five other times, most notably in 1939, starring Bob Hope and Paulette Goddard.

 Plot

 In a decaying mansion overlooking the Hudson River, millionaire Cyrus West approaches death.
 His greedy family descends upon him like "cats around a canary", causing him to become insane.
 West orders that his last will and testament remain locked in a safe and go unread until the 20th anniversary of his death.
 As the appointed time arrives, West's lawyer, Roger Crosby (Tully Marshall), discovers that a second will mysteriously appeared in the safe.
 The second will may only be opened if the terms of the first will are not fulfilled.
 The caretaker of the West mansion, Mammy Pleasant (Martha Mattox), blames the manifestation of the second will on the ghost of Cyrus West, a notion that the astonished Crosby quickly rejects.

-As midnight approaches, West's relatives arrive at the mansion: nephews Harry Blythe (Arthur Edmund Carewe), Charles "Charlie" Wilder (Forrest Stanley), Paul Jones (Creighton Hale), his sister Susan Sillsby (Flora Finch) and her niece Cecily Young (Gertrude Astor), and niece Annabelle West (Laura La Plante).
+As midnight approaches, West's relatives arrive at the mansion: nephews Harry Blythe (Arthur Edmund Carewe), Charles "Charlie" Wilder (Forrest Stanley), Paul Jones (Creighton Hale), his sister Susan Sillsby (Flora Finch) and her nieces Cecily Young (Gertrude Astor), and Annabelle West (Laura La Plante).
 Cyrus West's fortune is bequeathed to the most distant relative bearing the name "West": Annabelle.
 The will, however, stipulates that to inherit the fortune, she must be judged sane by a doctor, Ira Lazar (Lucien Littlefield).
 If she is deemed insane, the fortune is passed to the person named in the second will.
 The fortune includes the West diamonds which her uncle hid years ago.
 Annabelle realizes that she is now like her uncle, "in a cage surrounded by cats."